nathanboachie/BBB-PPP/README.md

 The solver relies on the following dependencies.

 * c++:
-    * a C++ compiller with OpenMP support (tested: Clang 11.0.3 on macOS and )
+    * a C++ compiller with OpenMP support (tested: Clang 11.0.3 on macOS and GCC 11.3 on Linux Ubuntu)
     * a CMake build system (https://cmake.org/, version 3.14 or higher)
-    * the Armadillo library for linear algebra (https://arma.sourceforge.net/docs.html; version tested 12.4.0).
+    * the Armadillo library for linear algebra (https://arma.sourceforge.net/docs.html; version tested 10.8.2 and 12.4.0).
     * the GNU scientific library for numerical computing (https://www.gnu.org/software/gsl/; version tested 2.7).
-    * the BOOST library for input parsing (https://www.boost.org/; version tested 1.81.0)
+    * the BOOST library for input parsing (https://www.boost.org/; version tested 1.74.0 and 1.81.0)

 * Python:
     * Python (version tested 3.11.3)